-The main theme of my dissertation work is enabling Interpretable Machine Learning from Gigapixel Histopathology Images.
-The term "interpretable" refers to the amenability of machine learning models to explanation and a semi-intuitive understanding of why they make the decisions they do.
+The main theme of my dissertation work is enabling explainable low-bias machine learning from histopathology images with concept bottleneck models.
+The term "explainability" refers to the amenability of machine learning models to a semi-intuitive understanding of why they make the decisions they do.
 In the context of healthcare, and histopathology in particular, this task is not straightforward given the lack of large-scale datasets for model validation, and the complex logistic and regulatory environment surrounding data acquisition, standardization and sharing.
 Below is a thematic summary of some of my doctoral dissertation work.

 Crowdsourcing for scalable curation of histology datasets

 Training accurate artificial intelligence models requires an enormous amount of labeled data.
 Generating a meaningful number of annotations requires engaging with multiple experts, and even experienced pathologists will exhibit some inter-rater discordance.
-In phase 1, "structured" crowdsourcing and data management approaches were used to collaborate with over 30 medical students, pathology residents and attendings to create over 50,000 annotations of histologic region boundaries (which can be downloaded here).
-In phase 2, we used similar procedures to generate 100,000+ annotations of nucleus locations and boundaries.
+In phase 1, "structured" crowdsourcing and data management approaches were used to collaborate with over 30 medical students, pathology residents and attendings to create over 20,000+ annotations of histologic region boundaries.
+In phase 2, we used similar procedures to generate 200,000+ annotations of nucleus locations and boundaries.
+See datasets for details.
 These annotations are used to train convolutional neural networks for tissue region delineation (semantic segmentation) and nucleus localization, classification and segmentation.
 Some of the results have been published in Bioinformatics.
-The rest is work-in-progress.
-This talk and this presentation provide a nice summary of this theme.
+This talk and this talk provide a nice summary of this theme.